yuanhangtangle/SERVER_QA/README.md

 ## Possible Requests
   - one request for a single utterance: to mount exactly one disk, to add exactly one user
   - several requests for a single utterance:
-    - one intent for sreveral actions: to mount several disks for different servers, to add several users
+    - one intent for several actions: to mount several disks for different servers, to add several users
     - several intents: to mount a disk and also add a user
     - combination of the above